 Hitting the Trails, Dallas Style

-We’ll avoid all those clichés about those who wander not being lost and cut to the chase.
-Walkers, cyclists and runners venture into some fascinating places in the Dallas Region.
-These including former outlaw hideouts, abandoned rail beds and suburban oases.
+Walkers, cyclists, and runners venture into some fascinating places in the Dallas Region.
+These including former outlaw hideouts, abandoned rail beds, and suburban oases.
 Of course, not all 442 miles of off-street paths in the region offer such adventures.
-So, the “Say Yes” crew has cobbled together a list of trails that effectively debunks the notion that the Dallas Region is four-wheel-centric.
+So, the “Say Yes” crew has cobbled together a list of trails.

-In assembling our “Hidden Trails” list, we stuck with our methodology of avoiding well-known destinations (the nationally publicized Katy and White Rock Lake trails), and avoided the well-worn paths.
-Our entries are meant to transport both mind and body.
-(Disclaimers: Trails are open to both pedestrians and cyclists, unless otherwise noted.
-Also, be sure to check to make sure trails are open before heading out.)
+In assembling our “Hidden Trails” list, we stuck with our methodology of avoiding well-known destinations and avoided the well-worn paths.
+(Disclaimers: Trails are open to both pedestrians and cyclists unless otherwise noted.)

 Arbor Hills Nature Preserve

 Passers-by might see lights dancing through this park after dusk.
 Those are just bike- and helmet-mounted lights of the bike riders taking night rides through the Arbor Hills Nature Preserve’s 2.8-mile off-road cycling trail.
-The preserve is a find for the variety it offers.
-Roughly 2.6 miles of paved trails ramble along blackland prairie, riparian (river) and upland forests.
-The preserve, which is owned and operated by the City of Plano, also has three miles of unpaved, pedestrian-only trails that roll along ponds, lowlands and creeks (pedestrian trails are open from dawn to dusk).
+Roughly 2.6 miles of paved trails ramble along blackland prairie, riparian (river), and upland forests.
+The preserve has three miles of unpaved, pedestrian-only trails that roll along ponds, lowlands and creeks (pedestrian trails are open from dawn to dusk).
 Aside from having a shaded playground and a section of groomed grass for Frisbee and picnicking, the 200-acre park is known for its observation tower, which overlooks Plano’s suburban skyline.
-“There are great maps, markers and distance markers, so you never get lost, and clearly know your trail, path or distance,” one park fan tells us.

-Abutting one of the nation’s most-popular trails (White Rock Lake Trail) is one of Dallas’ most intriguing and underused: the Santa Fe Trail.
-The Santa Fe Trail was built for urban explorers, extending roughly four miles southwest from the White Rock Lake spillway and weaving to the Deep Ellum neighborhood.
+The Santa Fe Trail was built for urban explorers on an abandoned Santa Fe rail line.
+This trail extends roughly four miles southwest from the White Rock Lake spillway and weaves to the Deep Ellum neighborhood.
 The trail is popular with early-morning cyclists, who hear the roosters of East Dallas crow at sunrise, and who use the trail en route to cruising the relatively quiet streets of Downtown Dallas on weekends.
-The trail is also a hit with cyclists who are known to ride just for the excuse of grabbing a brew (either coffee or alternative coffee) and a bite (at the Angry Dog, BrainDead Brewing, The LOT, or other such establishments near or along the trail).
-The trail was built on an abandoned Santa Fe rail line.
+The trail is also a hit with cyclists who are known to ride just for the excuse of grabbing a brew and a bite at establishments near or along the trail.

 This 3.1-mile trail provides another paved pathway for bikers, walkers and runners, while still connecting them with nature.
-“With this connection, it is possible to travel from the City of Dallas’ far northern boundary with the City of Plano to the edge of downtown Dallas – a distance of over twenty miles – without the need of a car,” states a Dallas County map of the Cottonwood Trail.
 At its southerly terminus, the Cottonwood Trail spurs off of the White Rock Lake Trail and meanders past some wetlands, eventually leading up to a fairly elaborate waypoint before it crosses under Interstate 635 along North Central Expressway.
-At its northern terminus, the trail runs into residential and commercial neighborhoods and resumes northward as the 6.1-mile Preston Ridge Trail, into Plano.
+At its northern terminus, the trail runs into residential and commercial neighborhoods and resumes northward as the 6.1-mile Preston Ridge Trail into Plano.

 McCommas Bluff Preserve

 For centuries, the Trinity River has twisted and turned through this 120-acre stretch of wilderness in southeastern Dallas County, creating striking, canyon-like topography.
 The sections of land are so remote that in the 1880s, outlaw Belle Starr and a criminal gang were said to have camped out there to avoid capture.
-Dallas County, which owns the site, recommends that the preserve is best-suited for nature study, hiking, fishing and informal picnicking.
+Dallas County recommends that the preserve is best-suited for nature study, hiking, fishing, and informal picnicking.
 While trails are sporadic on the property, the county reports a two-mile natural surface road that provides a pleasant walk.
-Just keep your eyes open: “You’ll see some crazy stuff down here,” wrote one fan of the preserve.
-“Like a pack of feral hogs.
-It’s great for any activity.”

 Big Cedar on Prayer Mountain